Upper Caboolture, Queensland

+In April 2023, the Queensland Government decided to reflect the growing population of the region by creating five new localities named Corymbia, Greenstone, Lilywood, Wagtail Grove, and Waraba by excising parts of the existing localities of Bellmere, Rocksberg, Upper Caboolture, and Wamuran.
+Prior to land redistribution, parts of Lilywood and Wagtail Grove were part of Upper Caboolture.

 Geography

 Part of the northern boundary of the suburb is marked by the Caboolture River.

 The proposed Bruce Highway Western Alternative will pass through Upper Caboolture from south to north.